digbmc/cwd-toolkit/_projects/03_adding-content.md

 ---
 ```

-All you need to do now is add some content according to markdown guidelines and you are good to go.
+Then, once you have configured the YAML front matter to your liking, you can add text formatted with Markdown to the content section of the file.

 ### Projects